Year 1 2025 - 2026

 Phonics

-Children will continue to follow the Read, Write, Inc scheme for phonics.
-We will continue to track the children closely and will assess them each half term.
+Children will continue to follow the Read, Write, Inc scheme for phonics on a daily basis.

 Maths